fish30008/LFA_Artiom_Bozadji/README.md

 A finite set of states ( Q ).

-A finite alphabet Σ\Sigma\Sigma of input symbols.
+A finite alphabet Σ of input symbols.

 A transition function δ:Q×(Σ∪{ε})→2Q is allowing multiple or no next states (including ε-transitions, which occur without input).

 An initial state q0∈Qq_0 \in Qq_0 \in Q.

-A set of final (accepting) states F⊆QF \subseteq QF \subseteq Q.
+A set of final (accepting) states F⊆QF subseteq Q.

 NFAs are "nondeterministic" because, for a given state and input, they can transition to multiple states (or none), and ε -transitions allow spontaneous moves.
 This flexibility makes NFAs powerful for modeling certain languages but harder to simulate directly.